L'Aigle (meteorite)

 L'Aigle is a L6 meteorite that fell on 26 April 1803 in Lower Normandy, France.

 History

-In the early afternoon of 26 April 1803 a meteorite shower of more than 3000 fragments fell upon the town of L'Aigle in Normandy, France.
-Upon hearing of this event the French Academy of Sciences sent the young scientist Jean-Baptiste Biot to investigate that spectacular fall of stones.
-After painstaking work in the field he reported two kinds of evidence pointing to an extraterrestrial origin for the stones:
+In the early afternoon of 26 April 1803, a meteorite shower of more than 3000 fragments fell upon the town of L'Aigle in Normandy, France.
+Upon hearing of this event, the French Academy of Sciences sent the young scientist Jean-Baptiste Biot to investigate.
+After painstaking work in the field, he reported two kinds of evidence pointing to an extraterrestrial origin for the stones: